 To make matters worse, AirPods aren’t exactly the cheapest wireless headphones out there, so experiencing problems with them is more agitating.
-Imagine spending your savings on these headphones and having them taken away from you so easily.
+Imagine spending your savings on these headphones and having them taken away from you so quickly.

 Fortunately, there are several solutions you can try to get this sorted out, and we’ve compiled them all here.
 If you want this problem solved, read through this one-stop solutions guide.

 Why is One of Your AirPods Not Charging?